ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/getting_started_guide/FASTdeskGettingStartedGuideWindows.md

 ## Step 2 - Logging into the FASTdesk Portal

 Once the "Citrix Workspace" application is installed, open your web browser and navigate to the Following URL `“https://www.fastdesk.co.uk”`.
-On this step, it is vital that you enter the full URL including the "www".
+On this step, it is vital that you enter the full URL including the `"www"`.
 Alternatively, you can click this [link here](https://www.fastdesk.co.uk) to take you to the website.
 In terms of browsers, the web portal is compatible with the latest versions of Google Chrome, Mozilla Firefox, Microsoft Edge and Internet Explorer.

 ![Image 5: FASTdesk URL](files/Url.png "Image 5: FASTdesk URL")